I am a cinephile and a director/writer of short films.My Letterboxd account. Go ahead, make my day.

-imagemdma asked: Antichrist is easily, easily, Von Trier's worst film.
+imagemdma said: Antichrist is easily, easily, Von Trier's worst film.
 From a narrative structure, to its meandering ideals and convoluted sense of self importance, its nothing more than an experiment gone awry (like Soderbergh with Bubble.

 Europa, Breaking the Waves, Dancer in the Dark, Manderlay, and most importantly, Dogville, all tower above Anti-Christ.